 The capital of St Peter Port is a lively town with much more to offer than just offshore banking and cream teas.
 Its beautiful flower growing has won the RHS Britain in Bloom and St Peter Port has been voted one of Europe’s prettiest harbours.

 Flatter and less dramatic than Jersey, Guernsey has over 27 rolling beaches to choose from.
 You won’t even believe that during the summer months each one is cleaned by hand!

 Castles and Forts

 From Victorian forts and Iron-age castles to Neolithic graves to German fortifications and grand standing-stones – there is plenty of history to explore here.
 Standing stones – known as Statue Menhir, dot around the island with some holding impressive carvings.

 The iconic Castle Cornet has guarded St Peter Port for over 800 years and is a familiar sight on the horizon for approaching sailors.
 Overlooking the islands of Herm and Jethou with spectacular views, parts of Vale Castle date back to the Iron Age.

 The other Islands

-Away from the main port towns, the remaining islands of Alderney, Brechou, Sark, Herm, Jethou and Lihou make up the rest of the inhabited islands of Guernsey and are easily reached by our fleet such as Polly Agatha and Pilgrim of Brixham.
+Away from the main port towns, the remaining islands of Alderney, Brechou, Sark, Herm, Jethou and Lihou make up the rest of the inhabited islands of Guernsey and are easily reached by our fleet Pilgrim of Brixham and Pellew.